Lawyer Profile Detail

 She received her LLB/BCL from McGill University in 2014.
 Prior to law school, Dr. Soye completed her B.Sc. in Molecular Biology from the University of Guelph.
 She completed her M.Sc. in Microbiology and Immunology and her Ph.D. in Experimental Medicine from McGill University.
-She also complete a post-graduate Business Administration program at Concordia University.
+She also completed a post-graduate Business Administration program at Concordia University.

 Dr. Soye was called to the Ontario bar in 2015.
 She is a member of the Intellectual Property Institute of Canada (IPIC), the Law Society of Upper Canada (LSUC), the Ontario Bar Association (OBA) and the Canadian Bar Association (CBA).